 Talk to a Family Law Attorney Today

 A joint guardianship can create a smooth transition in parenting during a time when your child is under a lot of duress and you are no longer able to help.
 It is best to set up the guardianship when you still have time to communicate your wishes to the guardian of your choice and make sure all the court paperwork goes through properly.
 A San Jose family attorney at Foster Hsu, LLP can help you through the process.
-Call us at 408-841-7200 to schedule a free consultation.
+Call us at 408-841-7200 to schedule a consultation.